robbertkl/docker-ipv6nat/README.md

 You may omit the `-v /lib/modules:/lib/modules:ro` bind mount and `--cap-add SYS_MODULE` if your distro already loaded `ip6_tables` kernel module on boot.
 If you have a systemd-based distro, you can ensure that on next boot by `echo ip6_tables >/etc/modules-load.d/ipv6nat.conf`, see [modules-load.d(5)](https://www.freedesktop.org/software/systemd/man/modules-load.d.html).

+By default, the docker-ipv6nat command runs with the `--retry` flag.
+See the "Usage Flags" section below for more options.
+Add them to the end of the `docker run` command.

 ### AUR Package

 If you are running ArchLinux, you can install the latest version by getting the package from the [AUR](https://aur.archlinux.org/packages/docker-ipv6nat/).